Pregnancy, birth and beyond for dads and partners

 Find out about antenatal classes for couples, or partners' evenings.
 The more you know about labour, the more you'll be able to help.

 Most people stay with their partner during labour, but it's important that you're both happy about this.
-Find out what happens in labour and what's involved in being her birth partner.

 If you prefer not to be present, talk to your partner and listen to how she feels.
 You may be able to think of a friend or relative who could be with her instead.